What is the Depreciation Rate?

 *Book value is for 40 unit

-- It helps provide the correct market value of assets,s thereby reflecting the wear and tear the asset might have had basis the number of years it has been used for.
+- It helps provide the correct market value of assets, thereby reflecting the wear and tear the asset might have had on the basis of the number of years it has been used for.

 - It helps to generate tax savings for the company.

 - For assets like IT assets, which are upgraded from time to time, it is difficult to ascertain the actual depreciation rate since the value of assets varies in the middle of the useful life of assets, subsequently changing the useful life of an asset.
 This further complicates the calculation.

 This has been a guide to Depreciation Rate and its definition.
-Here we discuss its Depreciation Rate formula and its calculations along with practical examples.
+Here we discuss its Depreciation Rate formula, its calculations, and practical examples.
 You may learn more about accounting from the following articles –